jusbuckingham/jusbuckingham/README.md

 # jusbuckingham.com

-Welcome to my personal site - a digital reflection of who I am: Artist, Technologist, Entrepreneur.
-This portfolio highlights my background, current projects, and selected works, all wrapped in a clean, responsive design.
+Welcome to my personal site — a modern, minimal digital home for my work as an artist, technologist, and entrepreneur.
+It highlights my background, showcases current projects, and presents selected works with clarity and purpose.

 ## 🛠️ Tech Stack

 - **Next.js** - React framework with server-side rendering and static generation
-- **Tailwind CSS** - Utility-first styling for flexible, responsive design
+- **Tailwind CSS** - Utility-first CSS framework for fast, responsive design
 - **TypeScript** - Strongly typed JavaScript for better code safety and clarity
 - **Vercel** - Fast, scalable deployment with built-in CI/CD

 ## ✨ Features

-- **Fully Responsive** - Optimized for desktop, tablet, and mobile
-- **Personalized Content** - Showcases my creative and technical journey
+- **Responsive Design** – Seamlessly adapts to any screen size
+- **Curated Content** – Combines creativity and technology with personal touch
-- **SEO Optimized** - Structured metadata to improve search visibility
+- **SEO Ready** – Enhanced structure for better search engine visibility
-- **Fast Deployment** - Hosted on Vercel for instant performance
+- **Instant Deployment** – Hosted on Vercel for speed and scale
-- **Accessibility Support** - Built-in accessibility widget for user control and compliance
+- **Accessible UI** – Includes accessibility features for a better experience

 ## 🚀 Getting Started Locally

+To run this project on your local machine:

 1. **Clone the repo**
     ```bash